-- Teachers plan using pupils' achievement levels, differentiating tasks to ensure progress for every pupil in the classroom. - When a pupil has been identified as having special educational needs, the curriculum and learning environment will be further adapted by the class teacher to reduce barriers to learning and enable them to access the curriculum more easily. - These adaptations may include strategies suggested by the Special Educational Needs / Disability Coordinator (SENDCo) and/or external specialists. - In addition, if it is considered appropriate, pupils may be provided with specialist equipment or resources such as ICT and/or additional adult help.
-All actions taken by the class teacher will be recorded and shared with parents. - At times when there is a higher prevalence of COVID-19, individual risk assessments will be carried out for specific pupils to identify ongoing risks to the health, safety and well-being of these pupils at the current time.
-These risk assessments are primarily, but not exclusively, for children who have an EHCP and further pupils may be identified who will need a more detailed risk assessment than the generic risk assessment carried out for all pupils.
+- Teachers plan using pupils' achievement levels, differentiating or scaffolding tasks to ensure progress for every pupil in the classroom. - When a pupil has been identified as having special educational needs, the curriculum and learning environment will be further adapted by the class teacher to reduce barriers to learning and enable them to access the curriculum more easily. - These adaptations may include strategies suggested by the Special Educational Needs / Disability Coordinator (SENDCo) and/or external specialists. - In addition, if it is considered appropriate, pupils may be provided with specialist equipment or resources such as computer technology and/or additional adult help.
+All actions taken by the class teacher will be recorded and shared with parents. - At times when there is a higher prevalence of COVID-19 or other contagious diseases, individual risk assessments will be carried out for specific pupils to identify ongoing risks to the health, safety and well-being of these pupils at the current time.
+These risk assessments are primarily, but not exclusively, for children who have an EHCP or specific medical condition and further pupils may be identified who will need a more detailed risk assessment than the generic risk assessment carried out for all pupils.